kwojtas172/smartbees-task/README.md

 ## General

 Task of creating a website view - online store module.
 The stage of placing order from existing cart.
-Made frontenf site and backend server.
+Made frontend site and backend server.

 [DEMO](https://smartbees-task.netlify.app/)